thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Exercise

-Play around with the React Developer Tools on your own and see what you can discover.
+Play around with the React Developer Tools and see what you can discover on your own.
 While you're playing, turn to a neighbor and, in your own words, explain what the React Developer Tools are.
 After about a minute, your instructor will cold call on the class and ask what was discussed.

 ## Why are the React Developer Tools important?